tom96/php-survey/README.md

 =================

 Toms SuperSurvey is in early development and written in PHP.
-It has login-interface using a MySQL-database to save the account credentials + survey answers.
+It has a login-interface using a MySQL-database to save the account credentials + survey answers.